USING IRONPDF

 • MinHeight: The minimum height of the output stamp.

 • Hyperlink: Makes stamped elements of this Stamper have an on-click hyperlink.
-Note: HTML links created by link(a) tags are not reserved by stamping.
+Note: HTML links created by link(a) tags are not preserved by stamping in the final output.

 • Scale: Applies a percentage scale to the stamps to make them larger or smaller.
 The default is 100 (Percent), which has no effect.